How Much Home Can You Afford?

 Pre-qualification is where you’ll get an estimate of how much the lender is willing to lend you and at what interest rate, which is heavily based on your credit score and the amount of debt you owe.
 That’s why it’s important to take any opportunity you can to boost your credit score and make sure that the amount of debt you have, if any, is manageable before deciding to buy a home.

 Step 6: Start Your Home Search

 Once you know your price range, then you can start looking for a home that suits your lifestyle.
 There are many things to consider in order to find the best value for you and your family, especially when looking toward the future.
 If you have plans to grow your family or have in-laws move in or college students move out, you’re going to want a home with the flexibility to meet your evolving needs and accommodate everyone in your household at any time.

 Plus, with the current trend of working from home having the potential to change the future of employment everywhere, there may be things you’re now considering for your forever home that you hadn’t before.
 It may be beneficial to search for a floor plan that has the right spaces to make your extra time spent in the house more comfortable or fun.
 Whether you need a place to set up an office or two, a home gym or even a play area, be sure to think about how you want your home to work for you during your search.

-Whatever you may be looking for in a new home, Landsea Homes has a wide range of communities in Southern California, Northern California, Arizona and NYC Metro with price points that suit everyone from first-time homebuyers to empty nesters.
+Whatever you may be looking for in a new home, Landsea Homes has a wide range of communities in Southern California, Northern California, Arizona, Texas, Florida and NYC Metro with price points that suit everyone from first-time homebuyers to empty nesters.